PyJedi/EMNIST_iOS/README.md

 # EMNIST_iOS
 EMNIST quantization Demo for iOS

+To compile the coreML models for swift playgrounds:

 ## Results for Model-1

 The inference time (per sample) is the average of 10 runs